-(1) The largest movements are due to amortization and translation differences, with the exception of Technologies and IPR&D, which includes the acquired technology EUR 24 million in 2021
+(1) The largest movements are due to amortization and translation differences, with the exception of Technologies and IPR&D, which includes the acquired technology EUR 24 million in 2021 (EUR 72 million in 2020).

 As of 31 December 2021, the weighted average for the remaining amortization periods is approximately four years for customer relationships, five years for patents and licenses, three years for technologies and IPR&D, one year for tradenames and trademarks and three years for others.